wanhive/hub/docs/CONTRIBUTING.md

 * Language standards: C++17
 * Format the code in the K&R style.
+* The code should be robust, sufficient, and easy to test for correctness.
+* The code should be efficient.
+* The code should compile fast.
+* The code should be easy to read and maintain.
 * Prioritize readability and clarity over the running time.
-* Create routines that are just sufficient.
-* Destructor, operators can not throw.
-* If a class has a single constructor then the constructor should "preferably" not throw.
-* Avoid copy constructor and operator overloading.
-* Ensure Thread safety at the class level; Avoid shared states.
+* Ensure thread safety at the class level.
+Avoid shared states.
-* Allow only wanhive::BaseException and it's derived classes to propagate.
-Catch all the other exceptions on the spot.
-* Do not abuse exception handling, C-style error handling may work just fine.
-* Use sqlite3 for embedded databases.
-* Use OpenSSL for cryptographic operations.

 # Naming convention

 Names should be short and meaningful.

 Only ASCII alphanumerics (a-zA-Z0-9), hyphen (-), and underscore (_) are allowed in the names.
-Names must not include leading numeric digits (0-9) or hyphen.
-Names must not include trailing hyphen.
+Names must not include leading numeric digits (0-9) or hyphens.
+Trailing hyphens are not allowed.

 ## Source filename

-Header and source files containing a class definition and implementation should be named the same as the class they contain.
+Header and source files containing a class declaration and implementation should be named the same as the class.

-In all the other cases, unless otherwise required by any relevant standards, file names should be nouns in lower case of ASCII alphabet (a-z).
+In all the other cases, unless otherwise required by any relevant standards, file names should be nouns in lowercase of the ASCII alphabet (a-z).
 Avoid other allowed characters.

 ## Class and interface name